 The answer is, no — not in that form.
 Positive discrimination, even with the best of intentions, is generally regarded as unlawful under European employment law.
 Even if diversity is an organisational benefit, we cannot actively recruit to fill profile gaps.

-So what can we do?
-It seems that the solution lies in equal treatment and opportunity, which can be enshrined in your organisation’s policies.
+The solution to inequity in the workplace lies in equal treatment and opportunity, which can be enshrined in your organisation’s policies.
 Achieving pay parity has been a major issue in the UK recently, and one that the government is seeking to address in law.

 There is now a requirement for annual gender pay gap reporting.
 Unlike equal pay, the pay gap is calculated across the organisation, rather than looking at individuals, identifying concerns and — let’s keep this positive — successes.